Drazzizzi/Plex-Discord-Media-Updates/README.md

 `embed_options`>`movies_colour` = `0xFB8800`
 `embed_options`>`shows_colour` = `0xDE4501`

-The colours for the embeds (the coloured line on the left side of each embed - see the screenshots section for examples).
+The colours for the embeds (the coloured line along the left side of each embed - see the screenshots section for examples).
 Keep the `0x` and change the last 6 characters to the hex codes of your preferred colours.

 ---